 Canon 550d: I love this camera!
 It takes great quality images and is fantastic for capturing long exposures.
 Compared to the iPhone you obviously really do notice the difference in image quality.
 I must confess, I’ve not used this camera as much as I should have.
 I have no excuse, as my husband Matt is a photographer!
 I tend to put it on automatic settings having not got the confidence to play around with it just yet.
 Mine is actually a Rebel, the American version of the 550d.
 After doing some research I discovered that there are different variations of this camera sold in different countries and these equivalents can often work out cheaper, like the one I bought.
 It is essentially the same camera, just a different name.
 So if you are on the hunt for one it is worth checking out these different versions.

 GoPro: I love the GoPro too; the wide-angle provides really cool images.
 It is small with very durable housing which is also waterproof and can be used in all sorts of different situations to capture all your adventures.
 I have mounted mine on the front of my surfboard in Barbados, taken it snorkelling with turtles on the Great Barrier Reef, snowboarding in New Zealand and in a helicopter on a glacier trip.
-It is perfect for all-weather situations, plus the GoPro has just got even smaller with the GoPro HERO4 Session.
+It is perfect for all-weather situations.
 The GoPro also has video mode and time-lapse.
 There are all sorts of accessories available for it including long-range remote controls and mounts for a ton of different activities including for bikes and surfboards.

 I couldn’t live without my MacBook Air.
 I have the 11-inch model; it is perfect for travelling due to its small size and being so lightweight.
 Macs are generally more expensive than a PC laptop but well worth it in my opinion as having had PC laptops in the past I have found the life of my Mac has lasted a lot longer (so far!) than any of the other laptops I’ve had before, making it a very good investment.